 - Don’t exercise: You might be tempted to schedule a workout the morning of your exam to convey your fitness level, but this can actually negatively skew the results.
 Skip a day.

 - Drink plenty of water: It’s important to stay hydrated prior to your exam, since this lubricates your body’s systems and provides optimal performance of your organs.

-- Avoid smoking and drinking: Regardless of how often you partake cigarettes and alcohol, indulging in either in the hours prior to your exam will only hurt your results.
+- Avoid smoking and drinking: Regardless of how often you drink or smoke, indulging in either in the hours prior to your exam will only hurt your results.

 - Fast if necessary: They say you are what you eat, and when it comes to your medical exam, it’s somewhat true, especially since some foods can interfere with your vitals.

 - Get a good night’s sleep: Your body is at its best when you’re rested and therefore less anxious.
-So schedule your exam in the morning, and get to it while you’re feeling fresh.
+Schedule your exam in the morning and get to it while you’re feeling fresh.

-Unfortunately, you probably won’t find out if you’ve been approved for a policy for several months following the exam.
+You’ll find out if you’ve been approved for a policy a few weeks after exam.
 But even if you aren’t accepted by a particular provider, it isn’t the end of the world.
 You could always request a copy of the exam results to determine the underlying reason behind the denial or verify that no mistakes were made.
 This may be a wise move if you suspect something went wrong, since these exams remain on your permanent medical record.

 At the very least, a deeper dive could inform subsequent attempts to gain coverage elsewhere.
 If you decide not to pursue a policy at a particular insurance company, there’s no need to repeat the medical exam if you apply elsewhere in the next six months.
 Your results are just as applicable at other providers and can help facilitate future applications.